Entropy analysis and entropy stable DG methods for the 1D shallow water moment equations: Continuous entropy analysis for the SWME

 A variant of the SWME, the so-called shallow water linearized moment equations (SWLME), is developed in \cite{Koellermeier2020i}.
 Therein, the model takes $\bB{\mathfrak{A}} = \bB{\mathfrak{B}} = \bB{0}$ so that

+Throughout the remainder of this section, we assume positivity of $h$ and that both the solution and bottom topography are sufficiently smooth.
 In what follows, we derive energy equations associated with~\eqref{sys:SWME}.
 This is based on the hierarchical structure of the SWME: in the zeroth-order case, where all moments vanish, the system reduces to the SWE.
 Consequently, the energy equation derivation developed for the SWE in~\cite{Gassner2016} can be directly applied to the system~\eqref{sys:SWME}.
 The linearized model SWLME system \eqref{sys:SWLME} is hyperbolic and its eigenvalues are given by \cite[Theorem 1]{Koellermeier2020i}:

 Unlike the SWLME, the general SWME system \eqref{sys:SWME} is only conditionally hyperbolic, and for certain values of the unknowns the hyperbolicity is lost \cite{Koellermeier2020c}.